DOSYCORPS/cronstorm-client/README.md

 Node.js client library for the Pocketwatch Timer API.

+Pocketwatch Timers expose recurrent job scheduling as a service.

-You can use it to create schedulers to issue HTTP requests at intervals as fine as 1 second, or as long as forever.
+You can use Pocketwatch Timers to create schedulers to issue HTTP requests at intervals as fine as 1 second, or as long as forever.
 Duration can be from 1 second to forever.

 # Installing